1872-1950 • France

 Aged 18 he passed directly into the École Normale Supérieure (ENS) in the Rue d’Ulm in 1890.
 Failing his first year exams he then moved to studying literature and law, getting a law degree at Paris University in 1894.

 Herr’s friendship was a key factor in Blum’s involvement in the campaign to pardon Dreyfus.
-It was at Herr’s flat that he first met Jean Jaurès, where both were persuaded of the Dreyfus’ innocence.
+It was at Herr’s flat in 1898 that Blum first met Jean Jaurès, where both were persuaded of the Dreyfus’ innocence.
 Later, Blum wrote that this was where he became a socialist: ‘from the injustice inflicted on an individual, we tried, as Jaurès did from the start, to generalise it to social injustice’.

-His death was the occasion of another of the huge left funeral processions that regularly punctuate French history.
+Blum’s death was the occasion of another of the huge left funeral processions that regularly punctuate French history.
 It left from the Rue Victor Massé offices of the evening socialist paper Le Populaire, founded in 1916, by Jean Longuet, Marx‘s grandson, and closely associated with the SFIO and Blum from 1921.